celinakhalife/ASRApplication/README.md

 npm install
 ```

-Runs the application in the development mode.
+Run the application in the development mode.

 ```
 # If you're using yarn